aotready-net/aotready-net.github.io/content/_index.md

 ---
-title: "AOT Ready .NET"
+title: "AOT Ready"
 ---

-This page is a resource for finding .NET libraries that are compatible with Native AOT.
+This page is a resource for finding .NET libraries that are compatible with [Native AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=net7%2Cwindows).

 ✅ = Fully compatible
 🟡 = Partially compatible